Guide to Continuity of Teaching

 How can I remotely communicate updates, changes and timely news to some or all students about HVCC, the class, their work and grade status?

-- HVCC Email: All faculty, staff, and students at Hudson Valley Community College have email accounts and use Outlook.
+• HVCC Email: All faculty, staff, and students at Hudson Valley Community College have email accounts and use Outlook.
 Email is one of the official communication channels and should be checked frequently by faculty, staff, and students for details on any emergencies and updates related to the disruptions of services at the college.

-How I can shift my class discussions to asynchronous methods?
+How can I shift my class discussions to asynchronous methods?

 Continuity of Lectures